 The Office of the National Rail Safety Regulator’s (ONRSR) rail safety officers work closely with rail operators and their rail safety workers to undertake the ONRSR’s function of monitoring safety performance, responding to issues and enforcing the law, as required, with the aim of maintaining and improving safety.

-This page explains why a tail safety officer might visit railway premises and interact with rail safety workers; what the officer’s role, responsibility and powers are when they visit; and what is required of an operator or their staff during a site visit or inspection.
+This page explains why a rail safety officer might visit railway premises and interact with rail safety workers; what the officer’s role, responsibility and powers are when they visit; and what is required of an operator or their staff during a site visit or inspection.

 This content is also available as a downloadable PDF brochure.

 Various sources of intelligence are used to inform ONRSR’s risk-based decisions, including notifiable occurrence data, Australian Transport Safety Bureau investigation reports, Rail Voluntary and Confidential Reporting Scheme (REPCON) reports, Rail Transport Operator Safety Performance Reports and the outcomes of audits, inspections and other regulatory interactions.

 ONRSR has responsibility for rail safety regulation in every Australian state and territory.